ropensci/DataPackageR/vignettes/usingDataPackageR.md

 # DataPackageR

-Reproducibly process raw data into packaged, analysis-ready data sets
+A package to reproducibly process raw data into packaged, analysis-ready data sets.

 ## Goals